xuejianhuang/SGKE/README.md

 ## Datasets
 * For the original data, please download it from Google Drive  <a href="https://drive.google.com/file/d/14NNqLKSW1FzLGuGkqwlzyIPXnKDzEFX4/view?usp=sharing" target='_blank'>link</a>  or Baidu Cloud  <a href="https://pan.baidu.com/s/1OV_Oab0zQgI8P2Wo1qwBuw?pwd=1odv" target='_blank'>link</a>.
+* For the Pheme and weibo-2 datasets, please download it from Baidu Cloud  <a href="https://pan.baidu.com/s/1irXX1jRUxWgL6jtonyt1mg?pwd=wseh" target='_blank'>link</a>.
 * We have also uploaded the preprocessed ELA images and scene graphs to Baidu Cloud.
 The download link is: https://pan.baidu.com/s/1I3WCdVh67Ci1D-OIMjx0tA?pwd=s9fn

 ## Dependencies